Remask, Don't Replace: Token-to-Mask Refinement in Diffusion Language Models: Related Work

+\paragraph{Remasking strategies.} Two training-free approaches revise committed tokens during inference.
+ReMDM~\citep{wang2025remdm} augments the reverse posterior with a uniform remasking probability $\sigma_t$ applied independently to every committed token; the rule is untargeted and does not distinguish correct tokens from errors, so remasking budget is spent on tokens that did not need revision and previously correct tokens may be overwritten by erroneous re-predictions.
+Appendix~\ref{app:related} formalises why a targeted detector dominates this uniform-remasking baseline.
+CORE~\citep{zhai2026core} is targeted: it flags ``context-brittle'' tokens via their sensitivity to masked-context perturbations, but the signal comes from auxiliary perturbed contexts rather than the evolving context the model actually conditions on during generation.
+Our \TtoM{} rule is targeted like CORE, but reads the signal directly off the denoising trajectory itself---logit statistics that the model already produces step by step---so detection is anchored to the same context that generation uses.

 \paragraph{Training-based self-correction.} A parallel line of work trains the model to self-correct.
-RemeDi~\citep{remedi2025} learns per-token confidence scores via supervised fine-tuning followed by reinforcement learning; ProSeCo~\citep{schiff2026proseco} adds a corrector cross-entropy loss so that the model recovers from synthetic mistakes; PRISM~\citep{kim2025prism} fine-tunes a lightweight self-correction adapter; MDPO~\citep{he2025mdpo} formulates denoising as a sequential decision problem and applies policy optimisation, also proposing Running Confidence Remasking as a training-free baseline.
+RemeDi~\citep{remedi2025} learns per-token confidence scores via supervised fine-tuning followed by reinforcement learning; ProSeCo~\citep{schiff2026proseco} trains the model to perform both unmasking and corrector steps by reusing its own denoising outputs as corrector inputs, so the model learns to recover from its own mistakes; PRISM~\citep{kim2025prism} fine-tunes a plug-in adapter head that predicts per-token quality scores for inference-time remasking; MDPO~\citep{he2025mdpo} formulates denoising as a sequential decision problem and fine-tunes the model with policy-gradient RL.
 These methods all improve the detector through additional training.
 Our contribution is orthogonal: we modify only the correction action (replacement versus remasking), leaving the detector and the training recipe unchanged, and the two directions compose.
-The context signal hierarchy (Remark~\ref{rem:signal}) provides a unified perspective for comparing random remasking, perturbation-based sensitivity, and learned detectors.
+Remark~\ref{rem:signal} gives a shared context-signal view of random remasking, perturbation sensitivity, and learned detectors.